MishenkovDaniil/language/readme.md

 ## TO DO:

-- make NOT
 - processor/cpu/cpu.cpp DELETED string 61 'PUSH (val_2);' which ruins all asm repo programms, but works in language --> solve
-- decide if jmp must pop 2 args or only last one
 - fix frontend/operations.h with '<', '>',...
 - fix "//" comments
 - make config